gleechi/gleechi.github.io/pages/unity/unity_component_vghintvisualizer.md

 If push hints is enabled, for any objects that are setup for push without physics, there will be a push hint drawn on the surface of the selected object in Unity.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/FX4HQCO_hd8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-By default the push hint takes the shape of a circle, and its size will increase as the finger tip is closer to the object, and decrease as it moves far away.
+By default the push hint takes the shape of a circle (see video above), and its size will increase as the finger tip is closer to the object, and decrease as it moves far away.
 And when finger tip is too far from the object, or if the approach direction deviates too much from the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.PushPivot}}">Push Pivot</a>, this circle will disappear indicating the object is no longer selected for push.